 Guidelines for Political Activities

 Being a University employee does not mean you lose your constitutional rights to participate in the political process; however, you must be aware of the regulations involving political activity.
-This page summarizes the laws and policies surrounding political activities of employees.
+This Ram Right summarizes the laws and policies surrounding political activities of employees.

 - No employee may engage in political activity while on duty.
-Political activity includes any action directed toward the success or failure of a candidate, political party, or partisan political group.
-This includes campaigning and/or taking an active part in managing a campaign.
-N.C.G.S. §126-13; State Human Resources Policy (Section 3, pages 26 and 35); Section 300.5.1 of the UNC Policy Manual.
+Political activity includes any action directed toward the success or failure of a candidate or political party.
+This includes campaigning or taking an active part in managing a campaign.

-- Due to potential conflicts of interest or time, all EHRA employees (Faculty and EHRA Non-Faculty) becoming candidates for or holding political offices must make certain disclosures and receive various approvals.
-Prospective candidates or office holders for some political offices must use the form or format prescribed by the President to petition the Board of Governors or the board of trustees for approval in advance; failure to do so may result in loss of University employment.
-Sections 300.5.1 and 300.5.2 of the UNC Policy Manual.
+- Due to potential conflicts of interest or time, all EHRA employees (Faculty and EHRA Non-Faculty) becoming candidates or holding political offices must make disclosures and receive approvals.
+Failure to do so may result in loss of employment.

-- Community service leave may be used only for working inside a polling facility in a non-partisan, unpaid role, such as assisting voters with the voting process.
-If an employee is receiving any payment for such activities or is standing outside the polling facility to distribute candidate information, then vacation/bonus leave or available comp time must be used.
-N.C.G.S. §126-13;
+- Community service leave may only be used for working inside a polling facility in an unpaid non-partisan role.
+If the employee is receiving payment for such activities or is distributing candidate information, then appropriate leave must be used.

 - Voting is not allowed as work time.
-Management may allow employees to use available vacation/bonus leave or comp time for hours missed during the employee’s regular work schedule for voting purposes.
-State Human Resources Policy (Section 5, page 17).
+Employees must use appropriate leave for hours missed during the regular work schedule for voting purposes.

-- No employee may coerce an employee or applicant to support or contribute to a political candidate, political committee, or political party or to change the party designation of their voter
+- No employee may use an employment position to support or oppose any candidate or issue in an election.
+No employee may coerce another employee to support a candidate or political party or to change the party designation of their voter registration.